prathamrao021/HelperHub/docs/sprint3/Sprint3.md

 - Complete E2E testing for all pages

 - Full API support for volunteer and organization dashboards.
-- Completion of opportunity-related forms and workflows.
+- Full integration and full coverage for testing in frontend.
 - E2E tests for ensuring app stability before deployment.
+- Containerization of the application for easy deployment.